 Additionally, unlike some rewards cards, which offer more flexible redemption by allowing you to redeem for cash back as well as merchandise, gift cards, travel and more, Unlimited Cash Rewards card earnings can only be used for cash back.

 This factor may not be a deal-breaker if cash back is your focus, but it’s worth keeping in mind if you aren’t sure how you want to use your credit card rewards.
 Some other cash back cards, like the Chase Freedom Unlimited, also hold extra value for aspiring travelers, since you can boost the value of your points when you redeem for travel by pooling them with a higher-tier card or transferring them to travel partners.

 See related: Cash back vs. points

 Solid sign-up bonus

-Even so, the presence of a sign-up bonus gives the Unlimited Cash Rewards card a short-term advantage over the many flat-rate cash back cards that carry no sign-up bonus.
-While a one-time $200 cash rewards bonus shouldn’t necessarily be your deciding factor when choosing a cash back card, consider that you’d need to charge $10,000 with the Active Cash to earn $200 in cash rewards if it had no sign-up bonus.
+The presence of a sign-up bonus gives the Unlimited Cash Rewards card a short-term advantage over the many flat-rate cash back cards that carry no sign-up bonus.
+While a one-time $200 cash rewards bonus shouldn’t necessarily be your deciding factor when choosing a cash back card, consider that you’d need to charge $10,000 with a card that has no welcome bonus to earn $200 in cash back.

 Reasonable rates and limited fees